- Our Community

 Duties and Authority

 The City Marshal and Deputies serve as peace officers of the City with full police authority in the exercise of assigned duties (pursuant to Tex.
 Code Crim.
 Proc.
 Ann. art.
-2.12(3) and Ordinance No. OR10-2016-52); enforce federal and state laws, and all rules, regulations and ordinances adopted by the City Council; execute warrants of arrest, subpoenas, summons, and other legal process issued by a judge of the municipal court; and perform other duties as assigned.
+2.12(3) and Ordinance No. OR10-2016-52); enforce federal and state laws, and all rules, regulations and ordinances adopted by the City Council; execute warrants of arrest, subpoenas, summons, and other legal process issued by a judge; and perform other duties as assigned.
 The Cleburne Marshal’s Office does not operate under the Municipal Civil Service provisions of Tex.
 Loc.
 Gov’t Code Chapter 143.

 Select Marshals are trained and assigned as Code Enforcement Officers.
 Code Enforcement Officers enforce state laws and city ordinances established to maintain the health, safety, environment and general well-being of our community.

 The Cleburne Marshal’s Office and the Cleburne Police Department are separate and distinct TCOLE-credentialed law enforcement agencies that trace their shared history to the position of Town Constable, created by an act of the Texas Legislature, approved May 3, 1871.
 According to archived records the titles City Marshal and Chief of Police were interchangeable when Cleburne Marshal Marion Abe Bledsoe was killed in the line of duty on April 15, 1912 while assisting firefighters fight the fire that destroyed the Johnson County Courthouse.

 Cleburne Marshals were once elected officials until laws changed to make the Marshal an appointed position.
 Throughout the years, Marshals have carried out a variety of specialized law enforcement missions, including warrant officer, court security, narcotics task force, administration and code compliance investigations.